Skip to main content

 Receiving this scholarship is a turning point for Yonce.

 "I had no idea how we were going to be able to afford school," said Yonce.
-"I was almost convinced that it just wasn't going to happen without us having to take out a massive amount of student loans."

-Kelly Gump, a Global Lead at SNHU and military spouse scholarship committee member, spoke about the importance of the scholarship and the Operation Homefront Celebration.
+Kelly Gump, a global lead at SNHU and military spouse scholarship committee member, spoke about the importance of the scholarship and the Operation Homefront Celebration.

 "Getting your degree can be expensive.
 This can be a hurdle for many military spouses," said Gump.
 "Knowing the cost is covered, and you can complete your degree online, from anywhere, allows these spouses to focus on the learning and the journey and not on all of the roadblocks in their way."